Skip to main content

 Land and Labor in the Tea Sector

 As of 2022, Bangladesh ranks 12th among tea producing countries in the world and 3rd in consumption.
 There are currently approximately 166 tea plantations in Bangladesh, and 135 of which were created under colonial rule, based on indentured labor.[3]
 Tea production in Bangladesh has had a steady increase in the last 20 years approximately.[4]
 Hossan et al. examined trends in land use in intervals from 2004 to 2013 to 2022.
 A map of Bangladesh was created for each year and mapped the land use as one of six categories: “agriculture, tea cultivation area, settlement, waterbody, bare land, and forest.”[5]
-Analyzing for land transformation, researchers found that tea cultivation areas decreased between 2004 and 2013, and then creased in 2013 to 2022.
-This resulted in an overall increase by 41.08%, with bare land and forest being the most transformed categories into tea plantations.
+Analyzing land transformation, researchers found that tea cultivation areas decreased between 2004 and 2013, and then increased in 2013 to 2022.
+This resulted in an overall increase by 41.08%, with bare land and forest being the areas most transformed into tea plantations.
 As far as trade development goes, this shows the growth and resiliency of the sector in Bangladesh.
 However, in terms of land use, the authors call on policymakers to provide safeguards for croplands and other land use types.
 Environmentally there is value in a diverse landscape, and the tea sector cannot exponentially transform land.

 Labor conditions in Bangladesh directly relate to this growth in the tea sector, with plantation workplaces reducing in both safety and proper compensation.
 These plantations follow precedent set by colonialism, perpetuating the same systemic violence against tea plantation workers.

-1. Hossan, Md Sahadat, Masud Ibn Afjal, Md.
+[1] Hossan, Md Sahadat, Masud Ibn Afjal, Md.
 Faruq Hasan, and Md.
 Abu Hanif.
 2024.
 “Assessment of Land Dynamics Transformation into Tea Plantations Using Support Vector Machine.”
-Trees, Forests and People 18 (December): 100703. https://doi.org/10.1016/j.tfp.2024.100703. ↑
+Trees, Forests and People 18 (December): 100703. https://doi.org/10.1016/j.tfp.2024.100703.

-2. Shahadat, Khandakar, and Shahzad Uddin.
+[2] Shahadat, Khandakar, and Shahzad Uddin.
 2022.
 “Labour Controls, Unfreedom and Perpetuation of Slavery on a Tea Plantation.”
-Work, Employment and Society 36 (3): 522–38. https://doi.org/10.1177/09500170211021567, 527. ↑
+Work, Employment and Society 36 (3): 522–38. https://doi.org/10.1177/09500170211021567, 527.

-6. Khan, Ashrafuzzaman, and Kristian Lasslett.
+[6] Khan, Ashrafuzzaman, and Kristian Lasslett.
 2023. “‘We Will Give Our Blood, but Not Our Land!’—Repertoires of Resistance and State-Organized Land-Grabbing at a Bangladeshi Tea Plantation.”
-State Crime Journal 12 (1): 68–95. ↑
+State Crime Journal 12 (1): 68–95.

 Annotate